joeattardi/picmo/docs/docs/api/types/picker-options.md

 ### `categories`: [`CategoryKey[]`](./category-key) | `undefined`

 If specified, only the categories in this array will be shown in the picker.
-The filteres categories will be shown in the order they in which they appear in the array.
+The filtered categories will be shown in the order they in which they appear in the array.

 ### `custom`: [`CustomEmoji[]`](./custom-emoji) | `undefined`